UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Detailed_Scenario.md

 ### B) Shared Drop-Off Location

-- A Shared Drop-Off point is provided for each apartment building
+- A Shared Drop-Off point is provided for each apartment building.
-- QCar2 or QDrone2 can deliver to this location
+- QCar2 or QDrone2 can deliver to this location.
 - Shared drop-off locations are indicated by red pads for small-package deliveries and a blue pad for the large-package delivery.